T

 landmark

-The magnificent former summer residence of the Habsburg emperors, this UNESCO World Heritage site boasts opulent rooms and vast, beautifully landscaped gardens.
-Explore the Imperial Tour or the Grand Tour to see the palace's highlights.
+The magnificent former summer residence of the Habsburg emperors, a UNESCO World Heritage site.
+Explore the opulent state rooms and learn about imperial history.

 2. Midday